igraph/python-igraph/README.md

 On macOS you can install these from Homebrew or MacPorts.
 On Windows you can install `winflexbison3` from Chocolatey.

-Then you can install the package directly with `pip` (see also the previous section):
+Then, install the package directly with `pip`(see the previous section for details):

 ```bash
 pip install .